Just how important is body language in public speaking and presenting?

-Here are a few tips you don’t hear every day about how to prepare and use the language your body elicits to help you to connect with your audience.
+Here are a few tips you don’t hear every day how your body language can help you to connect with your audience.

 1) Take a jump

 I like to be grounded before I begin any important presentation.